Legislative and Regulatory Advocacy

 We ask credit unions to take action and ask their members of Congress to support a national data privacy and security standard for all entities that handle sensitive financial information.
 NAFCU will continue to support legislation that protects consumers, provides certainty for credit unions, and holds retailers, merchants and fintech companies responsible for their own data security practices.

 NAFCU has testified before Congress several times over the last few years on what we would like to see in any comprehensive data security standard.

 On November 1, 2017, Debra Schwartz, President and CEO of Mission Federal Credit Union and NAFCU Board Vice Chair, testified before the House Financial Services Subcommittee on Financial Institutions and Consumer Credit at a hearing entitled "Data Security: Vulnerabilities and Opportunities for Improvement."
 In her testimony, Schwartz explained the impact recent data breaches have had on credit unions and steps Congress can take to hold other entities to similar standards as financial institutions.

-On March 8, 2017, Chevron Federal Credit Union President/CEO Jim Mooney, who also chairs NAFCU's Cybersecurity and Payments Committee, testified before the House Small Business Committee at a hearing entitled "Small Business Cybersecurity: Federal Resources and Coordination."
-In his testimony, Jim called on Congress to introduce legislation similar to the Data Security Act of 2015 to create a national standard of data security that applies to all entities in the payments chain.
+On March 8, 2017, Chevron Federal Credit Union’s former President/CEO Jim Mooney testified before the House Small Business Committee at a hearing entitled "Small Business Cybersecurity: Federal Resources and Coordination."
+In his testimony, Mooney called on Congress to introduce legislation similar to the Data Security Act of 2015 to create a national standard of data security that applies to all entities in the payments chain.